ddev/ddev/docs/users/cli-usage.md

 * `ddev describe` tells how to use the built-in **PHPMyAdmin**.
 * Composer, git, node, npm, and dozens of other tools are installed in the web container, and you can access them via `ddev ssh` or `ddev exec`.
 * `ddev logs` gets you webserver logs; `ddev logs -s db` gets dbserver logs.
+*  sqlite3 and the mysql client are inside the web container (and mysql client is also in the db container).

 ## Quickstart Guides